wapmorgan/Morphos/README.md

 ### General words (`GeneralDeclension`)
 _Declension of nouns in russian language._

-General declension class also have three method but arguments are different:
+General declension class also have few similar methods but arguments are different:

 - `boolean hasForms($word, bool $animateness = false)` - Check if noun is mutable.
 - `string getForm($word, $case, $animateness = false)` - Declines noun.